Friends-of-Tracking-Data-FoTD/passing-networks-in-python/README.md

 * -b (--ball-location).
 If present, it filters the location of the player to those frames when the ball was in the team's half (_own_half_) or in the opponent's half of the pitch (_opponent_half_).
 * -c (--context).
 If present, it filters the location of the player to those frames when the selected team was either _attacking_ or _defending_.

+In addition, the colors and sizes of the elements in networks can be configured by changing the values in the _visualization/plot_config.json_ file.

 ### Examples of command

 StatsBomb: `python3 run.py -m 7576 -t Portugal -s eventing -k pass_value`